hoehermann/purple-gowhatsapp/README.md

 * `spectrum-compatibility`
   If set to true (default: false), system messages will be treated just like normal messages, allowing them to be logged and forwarded.

+* `database-address`
+  whatsmeow stores all session information in a SQL database.
+This string will be passed to [database/sql.Open](https://pkg.go.dev/database/sql#Open) as `dataSourceName`.

+  This setting can have place-holders:

+  * `$purple_user_dir` – will be replaced by the user directory, e.g. `~/.purple`.
+  * `$username` – will be replaced by the username as entered in the account details.

+  default: `file:$purple_user_dir/whatsmeow.db?_foreign_keys=on&_busy_timeout=3000`
+  Folder must exist, `whatsmeow.db` is created automatically.

+  If the address starts with `file:`, the driver will be `sqlite3` for a file-backed SQLite database.
+This is not recommended for multi-account-applications (e.g. spectrum or bitlbee) due to a [limitation in the driver](https://github.com/mattn/go-sqlite3/issues/209).
+The file-system (see addess option) must support locking and be responsive.
+Network shares (especially SMB) **do not work**.

+  Other [SQLDrivers](https://github.com/golang/go/wiki/SQLDrivers) may be added upon request.
+As of writing, `pgx` for PostgreSQL is the only other option [supported by whatsmeow](https://github.com/tulir/whatsmeow/blob/b078a9e/store/sqlstore/container.go#L34).

 ### Notes